 Hi, it's Danielle from Other Machine Co.
 This tutorial shows you how to make a wooden inlay ornament like this one that I made for my new grandmother in-law Polly.
 I love the feel of wood and the beauty of inlaid patterns, so I wanted to see how the Othermill would perform.
 Inlays are most dramatic when you use dark and light pieces of wood.
 I chose a dark piece for the base and a light-colored piece for the inlay.
 The letter "P" is, of course, for Polly.

-It's Danielle from Other Machine Co.
-This Instructable is for a wooden holiday ornament that I made for my new Grandmother in-law, Polly.
-I love the feel of wood and the beauty of inlaid patterns, so I wanted to see how our machine would measure up.
-This is my first project in wood using our machine, the Othermill, and I've included all the files that you will need.
-I made the cut patterns using Vcarve, which I will not describe in detail here.
-If you don't have an Othermill, but want to see what the files look like, you can open them using our free software, Otherplan, or any other G-code visualizer.
+This is my first project in wood using the Othermill, and I've shared all the files you'll need.
+I made the cut patterns using VCarve, which I won't describe in detail here.
+If you don't have an Othermill but want to see what the files look like, you can open them using our free software, Otherplan, or any other G-code visualizer.

 - Flat end mill, 1/32" for cutting the "P" pocket and the inlaid piece

 - Ball end mill, 1/8" for cutting the outline of the circle from the thicker wood

 - Wood, dark, 3"x3"x0.675"

 - Wood, light, 3"x3"x0.102" (2) One will be the sacrificial layer below the piece of wood you're cutting.